benmsanderson/extend-luh/docs/carbon_cycle_model.md

 **Calibration**: Ordinary least squares (OLS) regression on pre-2100 IAM data, with optional profile likelihood scan over $\tau$ to verify the optimum is within the literature range.

+### Key Assumption: Global (Zero-Dimensional) Model

+The carbon cycle model is fit to **globally-aggregated** quantities: transition fluxes and area increments are summed over all grid cells before regression.
+The resulting ramp $r(t)$ is a single scalar applied uniformly to every grid cell at each timestep.

+This means:
+- The **spatial pattern** of land-use change is fixed (frozen at the 2100 pattern); only the global amplitude varies over time.
+- Carbon density, equilibrium stocks, and the relaxation timescale $\tau$ are treated as globally-representative constants rather than spatially-varying fields.
+- Regional differences in recovery dynamics (e.g. tropical forests recover faster than boreal forests) are not resolved.

+This is a deliberate simplification.
+A future refinement could fit separate parameters by biome or latitude band — for example, tropical and boreal forests likely have substantially different $\tau$ and $C^{\text{eq}}$ — and derive spatially-varying ramps.
+The current global approach is adequate for producing a self-consistent extension but may under- or over-estimate fluxes in specific regions.

 ---

 ## Forward Solve: Deriving the AFOLU-Consistent Ramp